Anadea/anadea_jobs/src/jobs/middle-senior-flutter-developer-2.md

 location: Ukraine/Europe
 ---
 \
-We are looking for a motivated Frontend Engineer (Flutter) to join our team.
+We are looking for a motivated Flutter Developer to join our team.
 You will be\
 responsible for building high-quality mobile experiences for iOS and Android, working closely\
 with Product, Design, Backend, QA, and Growth teams.\
 Your focus will be delivering scalable, performant, and user-friendly mobile applications.\